Guitar Gopher is a guitarist and bassist with over 35 years of experience as a musician.

 The Ibanez RG series is a big reason Ibanez has ruled the metal world for decades.
-It has become a classic, and whether you are seasoned pro or a newbie looking for your first Ibanez this is a good place to start.
+It has become a classic, and whether you are a seasoned pro or a newbie looking for your first Ibanez this is a good place to start.

 Ibanez RG models of note: